haasome-tools/Haas-PPScreener/README.md

 # In order to backtest a market haas must first download the market information
 # To stream line our backtesting and avoid issues we can set this to true to
 # Force haas to download market data before performing our testing.
-# Default is set to false.
+# Default is set to true.
-"CollectDataFirst":false
+"CollectDataFirst":true

 # For convience and history we have the option to log everything to a file
 # Default is True
-"WriteToFile":false
+"WriteToFile":true
 ```